nexema/tool/SCHEMA.md

 ## Writing schema files
 Schema files can be organized in folders, and, when compiled, the output will replicate the folder structure.
+> A folder becomes automatically a package, and, as in many languages, you can't define two structures with the same name in the same package.

 To define a schema file, create a file with any name but with the extension `.nex`

-The root directory must contain a single file called `nex.yaml` which will define some details for the project, it has the following structure:
+The root directory must contain a single file called `nexema.yaml` which will define some details for the project, it has the following structure:
 ```yaml
 name: my_amazing_project
 author: ImTheAuthor